Bury, Curtis and Kennedy: Formation of partnership

 In 1842, Bury took Kennedy, Timothy Abraham Curtis and John Vernon as partners, and the company changed its name to Bury, Curtis and Kennedy.

-Bury continued as Locomotive Superintendent of the London & Birmingham Railway but a few months after it had become part of the London & North Western Railway he resigned in March 1847.
+Bury continued as Locomotive Superintendent of the London and Birmingham Railway but a few months after it had become part of the London and North Western Railway he resigned in March 1847.
 In February 1848 he was appointed Locomotive Superintendent of the Great Northern Railway, and in June 1849 became also its general manager.